LukaSikic/laravel-envoy/README.md

 ## Usage
-This is just an example, in real world, you probably want to put this in queue
+This is just an example, in production, you probably want to put this in queue
 ```
 <?php